Symmetry, Invariant Manifolds and Flow Reversals in Active Nematic Turbulence: Flow Reversal Mechanisms in Turbulence: Two-Way Persistent Reversals

 To obtain more insight into the reversal dynamics, the network of heteroclinic connections among the ECSs needs to be studied.
 However, even in the reduced representation involving a set of 40 ECSs (modulo symmetries), the transition pathways between the blue, green, and red regions are too complicated to be explicitly traced.
 But some aspects of the phase space geometry become clearer when we focus on specific pairs of ECSs.

-First, the green ECSs play a role analogous to that of the `intermediary' DPOs in the preturbulent regime.
-These green ECSs are likely originated from solutions invariant under symmetries conjugate to \(\sigma_x\sigma_y\) and $\tau_x(L_A/2)$ in the preturbulent regime.
-These ECSs in the turbulent regime have slightly broken \(\sigma_x\sigma_y\) symmetry, but retain the two-fold $\tau_x(L/2)$ translational symmetry.
-Supporting evidence includes their similarity to PO$_{T2a}$, and the observation that when a green solution is shadowed, its \(\sigma_x\sigma_y\) counterpart is also shadowed (see Fig.~\ref{fig:distance_X}) simultaneously, implying that these solutions with broken \(\sigma_x\sigma_y\) symmetry lie close to each other.
-Second, the blue and red ECSs play a role analogous to that of HRPOs, and form the structural backbone for generating left- and right-flowing, nearly uniaxial states.
+First, the Group 2 ECSs play a role analogous to that of the `intermediary' DPOs in the preturbulent regime.
+These ECSs are likely originated from solutions invariant under symmetries conjugate to \(\sigma_x\sigma_y\) and $\tau_x(L_A/2)$ in the preturbulent regime.
+These ECSs in the turbulent regime have slightly broken \(\sigma_x\sigma_y\) symmetry, but retain the two-fold $\tau_x(L_A/2)$ translational symmetry.
+Supporting evidence includes their similarity to PO$_{T2a}$ in the reduced phase space.
+Second, the Group 1 ECSs play a role analogous to that of HRPOs, and form the structural backbone for generating left- and right-flowing, nearly uniaxial states.
 Their phase space structures suggests that these ECSs are most likely the result of symmetry-breaking bifurcations of the HRPOs.
-The blue/red ECS, which retain the homoclinic-like structure in phase space, have broken the shift-reflect symmetries of their preturbulent counterparts, but still possess the two-fold $\tau_x(L_A/2)$ translation symmetry.
-Finally, the heteroclinic connections between these groups are likely the mechanisms through which turbulence exhibits flow reversals.
+The Group 1 ECS retain the homoclinic-like structure in phase space, have broken the shift-reflect symmetries of their preturbulent counterparts, but still possess the two-fold $\tau_x(L_A/2)$ translation symmetry.

+To move beyond qualitative resemblance, we quantify residual symmetry in the turbulent ECSs by measuring, along each ECS orbit $X_E(t)$, distances to the appropriate symmetry-related images $\tau_x(\ell)\sigma_xX_E(t)$ and $\tau_x(-\ell)\sigma_x\sigma_y\tau_x(\ell)X_E(t)$, for $\ell\in[0,L]$.
+Since both group 1 and 2 ECSs have two-fold translation symmetry, we work in the half domain MFU B with $L=L_B$.
+For each snapshot we minimize over $l$, and use the minimizing shift and the corresponding distance as a remanent symmetry signature, see Fig. \ref{fig:symmetry_breaking}.
+We find that Group 1 ECSs come markedly closer to their $l=L/2$ shift-reflect images, consistent with their descent from the unstable UNI eigenspace.
+Group 2 ECSs instead remain closer to images under the conjugates of $\sigma_x\sigma_y$, supporting their interpretation as descendants of LAN-related branches.